Richmond railway station, Sydney: History

 In 1938, congestion at Clarendon railway station caused by a RAAF Air Show resulted in extensive improvements.
 All station platforms were increased to 450 feet and additional facilities were installed at Richmond.

 1940s plans show proposed additions and alterations to the station in the Inter-war functionalist style and stockyards in the precinct.
 The station additions were not completed.
 An undated plan shows a goods shed opposite the station, a turntable and a carriage shed and an engine shed.
 Water tanks and coal loading facilities are also shown (no longer extant), and a gate keepers cottage on the Sydney side of the level crossing near East Richmond Railway Station.

 During the 1950s, a detached cleaners' building was erected at the rear of the platform building.

 An engine shed was demolished in 1983.
 There no longer appears to be any evidence of the former yard as the area around the station has been developed for purposes such as carparking and a McDonald's.

 As part of the electrification of the line from Riverstone in 1991, the yard was remodeled with the current train storage sidings laid on the northern side of the station and removal of tracks from the southern side.
 In 1996 all rooms to the station building were internally altered, except the General Waiting Room.
 Externally, the building is largely unaltered.

 At around 10am on Monday 22 January 2018, 8-car Waratah train A42 arriving at Richmond Platform 2 overran the buffers, resulting in at least 16 serious injuries and the 3rd car to be jacked up.
 This Waratah set was then sent to Cardiff to be repaired, and has re-entered service with the front carriage replaced with a spare.

-Platforms & services
+Services

-Historically, Richmond has been served by services operating from Sydney CBD/North Shore, branching off the Western Line at Blacktown (under the service title of 'T1 Richmond).
-However, after a major timetable change for the Sydney Trains network on 26 November 2017, Cumberland line services started continuing out to Richmond, rather than terminating at Schofields, during the late night, taking over from the Richmond line.
+Platforms